 Amano Shrimp Overview

 Amano shrimp quickly became popular when they were brought into the hobby by Takashi Amano.
 They are well-known for being excellent algae eaters and are good at keeping tanks debris-free.
-Amano shrimp are typically wild-caught because they are incredibly hard to breed in captivity.
-The hardy nature of these shrimp makes them excellent for people who are starting in the shrimp hobby.
+Amano shrimp are typically wild-caught because they are incredibly hard to breed as pets.
+The broad range of adaptability to different water temperatures of these shrimp makes them excellent for people who are starting in the shrimp hobby.
 They can handle minor beginner mistakes that would kill the more delicate species of shrimp.

 Amano shrimps are native to Japan and Asia, including areas in China and Taiwan.
 In the wild, they inhabit freshwater streams or rivers.
-For over a decade, Amano shrimp are captivating the hearts of many hobbyists due to their excellent cleaning ability and active nature.
+For over a decade, Amano shrimp have captivated the hearts of many hobbyists due to their excellent cleaning ability and active nature.

 They will rid your tank of unwanted algae, consume leftover fish food, and generally be enjoyable to watch.
 Their active nature allows them to be constantly swimming around the bottom part of the tank.
 Amano shrimp enjoy a heavily planted tank so that they have plenty of hiding spaces and natural foods to eat.